 We are obligated to show programs and funds from the past few budget years, even when those programs or funds have been eliminated or superseded.
 This helps show enough history to identify changes between budget cycles.
-FY24 will be the third year the UWSWCD is required to follow Local Budget Law protocol.
-UWSWCD will show a prior budget year comparison to FY20-21 that has been converted to Local Budget Law forms.
-All prior year municipal financial reviews and audits of UWSWCD are available at the UWSWCD office for public review.
+All prior year municipal financial audits of UWSWCD are available at the UWSWCD office for public review.